 (CNN) — There's a new way to enjoy Hunan's mountainous landscapes -- though you might be too terrified to appreciate the stunning views.

-A 100-meter-long (110 yards) glass skywalk, stretching around a cliff on Tianmen Mountain in the southern Chinese province, opened Monday to the public.
+A 100-meter-long (110 yards) glass skywalk, stretching around a cliff on Tianmen Mountain in southern China, has opened to the public.

 Some visitors could be seen clinging to the cliff's side, others rolling around on the 1.6-meter-wide (5 feet) glass floor, selfie stick held high.